Section 6.04 - Reference Brief

 Logging and Monitoring

-RFC-0024 mandates that all new FedRAMP authorization packages must be submitted in OSCAL (Open Security Controls Assessment Language) format by September 2026.
+RFC-0024 mandates that all new FedRAMP authorization packages must be submitted in OSCAL format by September 2026.
 This applies to both traditional and 20x authorization paths.

 Cost implication: Organizations starting authorization in 2026 should build OSCAL-native documentation from the start.
 Converting existing narrative SSPs to OSCAL after the fact costs $30k-$80k depending on complexity.
 New entrants building OSCAL-first avoid this conversion cost entirely.

-- Your federal pipeline is 6+ months away from requiring ATO
+- Your federal pipeline is 6+ months from requiring an ATO

 - Budget constraints make traditional authorization difficult